-Other information comprises the separate business report of the Company.
+Other information comprises the separate business report of the Company for the financial year ended on 31 December 2023.
 Management is responsible for the preparation of the separate business report in accordance with the provisions of the Accounting Act and other relevant regulations.
 Our opinion on the separate financial statements does not cover the separate business report.

 In connection with our audit of the separate financial statements, our responsibility is to read the separate business report and, in doing so, consider whether the separate business report is materially inconsistent with the separate financial statements or our knowledge obtained in the audit, or otherwise appears to be materially misstated.
-If based on our work performed we conclude that the separate business report is materially misstated we are required to report this fact and the nature of the misstatement.
+If based on our work performed we conclude that the separate business report is materially misstated, we are required to report this fact, and based on the Accounting Act, also the nature of the misstatement.

-Based on the Accounting Act, it is also our responsibility when reading the separate business report to consider whether the separate business report has been prepared in accordance with the provisions of the Accounting Act and other relevant regulations, if any, and to express an opinion on this and on whether the separate business report is consistent with the separate financial statements.
+Based on the Accounting Act, it is also our responsibility to consider whether the separate business report has been prepared in accordance with the provisions of the Accounting Act and other relevant regulations, if any, and to express an opinion on this and on whether the separate business report is consistent with the separate financial statements.

-As the Company is a public interest entity and the conditions in Paragraph a) and b) of Subsection (1) of Section 95/C of the Accounting Act are met at the balance sheet date, the Company shall publish a non-financial statement required by 95/C in its business report.
-In this respect, we shall state whether the business report includes the non-financial statement required by Section 95/C of the Accounting Act.
+As the Company is a public interest entity and the conditions in Paragraph a) and b) of Subsection (1) of Section 95/C of the Accounting Act are met at the balance sheet date, the Company shall publish a non-financial statement required by 95/C in its separate business report.
+In this respect, we shall state whether the separate business report includes the non-financial statement required by Section 95/C.

-In our opinion, the 2022 separate business report of the Company is consistent with the 2022 separate financial statements in all material respects, and the separate business report has been prepared in accordance with the provisions of the Accounting Act.
+In our opinion, regarding the financial year ended on 31 December 2023, the separate business report of the Company is consistent, in all material respects, with the separate financial statements for the financial year ended on 31 December 2023, and the separate business report has been prepared in accordance with the provisions of the Accounting Act.
 As there is no other regulation prescribing further requirements for the separate business report, we do not express an opinion in this respect.